pyos/h2py/README.md

     And no, you can't use pip!
 See that `--use-system-libuv` there?
 Without it, pyuv would link against a separate copy of the library.
  5. Now, do `pip install git+https://github.com/saghul/aiouv`.
 It's not on PyPI.
- 6. Build and install h2o.
-Hold on, you built it as a static library and your libpython is shared?
+ 6. Build and install h2o as a shared library (`cmake -DBUILD_SHARED_LIBS=ON`)
- 7. Edit `CMakeLists.txt` of h2o.
-Change `ADD_LIBRARY(libh2o STATIC ...)` to
-    `ADD_LIBRARY(libh2o SHARED ...)`.
-Do step 6 again.
- 8. Finally, you can install this with pip or by running `python setup.py install`.
+ 7. Finally, you can install this with pip or by running `python setup.py install`.
 Yay!

 ### Usage